-This paper does not use maxwellian currents at all but rather uses an empirical model [27] to predict the flux as a function of energy, local time (LT) and Planetary K index (K_P) .
-This flux distribution is numerically integrated to give the current to the spacecraft as well as the SEE and backscattering yield at a given spacecraft potential.
-Additionally, all yields except that from the electron beam are assumed to be isotropic as opposed to prior work which used normal incidence.
-Once the charging model is developed, the ET force is studied for candidate mission scenarios for multiple beam currents and voltages as a function of local time for both a calm space weather condition $(K_P = 2-)$ and a stormy space weather condition ($K_P = 8$).
+This paper does not use Maxwellian currents at all but rather uses an empirical model [27] to predict the flux as a function of energy, local time (LT), and planetary K index (K_P) .
+The empirical flux distribution is numerically integrated to give the current to the spacecraft as well as the SEE and backscattering yield at a given spacecraft potential.
+Additionally, all yields, except that from the electron beam, are assumed to be isotropic as opposed to prior work, which used normal incidence.
+Once the charging model is developed, the ET force is studied for candidate mission scenarios for multiple beam currents and voltages as a function of local time for both a calm space weather condition $(K_P = 2-)$ and a stormy space weather condition $(K_P = 8)$.
 Then, the optimal orbit-averaged forces are investigated for many different power and tug-to-debris size levels.
 Next, pulsing is re-examined for long pulse periods as a function of power and size ratios.
+All these changes from prior work add fidelity to the charging model, which adds believability to the force and orbital results.